No. 273 Squadron RAF: Reformation in World War II

 Akyab was evacuated by the Japanese at the end of December 1944, and Ramree Island was then occupied by Allied forces in February 1945.
 From February through to early May, 273 Squadron was based at Ramree Island, where it supported army operations as they moved against Japanese forces further south down the coast.
-Again this was a period of intense fighting, when at least a further three other pilots were killed.
+Again, this was a period of intense fighting, when at least a further three other pilots were killed.

 Rangoon was liberated by early May, and 273 Squadron moved into its new base at Mingaladon (just outside Rangoon) in the middle of that month.
 There was then a six-week period of somewhat frustrating operations, taken up mainly with patrolling.
-The first three weeks of July however involved a further final period of intense fighting however, as Allied army units and the RAF decimated Japanese forces as they attempted to cross the Sittang River, and head back towards Thailand.
+The first three weeks of July, however, involved a further final period of intense fighting.
+Allied army units and the RAF decimated Japanese forces as they attempted to cross the Sittang River and head back towards Thailand.
 At least three other pilots were killed during these final operations.

 In mid-September, 273 Squadron was transferred to Don Muang, Siam (Thailand), and then moved to Tan Son Nhut, French Indo-China (Vietnam) at the end of that month.
 The squadron was re-equipped with Spitfire Mk XIVs in November 1945, used them in their only offensive operation on 11 December against Viet Minh in support of a surrounded French unit at Ban Me Thout and then finally disbanded (at Tan Son Nhut) at the end of January 1946.

 Badge design

 A squadron badge was submitted to the Air Ministry in November 1944.
 The design included an ancient Asian swastika or fylfot and a black widow spider, together with the motto Toujours prêt.
-It was still awaiting final approval after several re-submissions when it had been rejected by Air Command South-East Asia and by the Inspector of RAF Badges.
+It was still awaiting final approval after several resubmissions when it had been rejected by Air Command South-East Asia and by the Inspector of RAF Badges.
 The squadron was disbanded before being issued a badge.
 A campaign in 1996 to have the badge issued for the veterans of No. 273 Squadron was unsuccessful despite the backing of several MPs, and it was finally awarded to the squadron association in principle.
 The badge is seen in the RAF Chapel at St Clement Danes, London.